-18. Section 43 of the principal Act is hereby amended by the substitution for subsection (6) of the following subsection:

-"(6) (a) A practitioner who is not in possession of a fidelity fund certificate and 50 who intends to commence to practise on his or her own account or in partnership, shall, before commencing so to practise, give notice of such intention to the secretary of the society [of the province] having jurisdiction in the area in which he or she intends to practise, and he or she shall thereupon become liable to pay to the fund the amount of the contribution referred to in subsections (1) and (4).
-55 in the area of jurisdiction of any [provincial division] law society other than that in which he or she usually practises [for] on his or her own account or in partnership, shall give notice of such intention to the secretary of the other society concerned.".
+- 18. Section 43 of the principal Act is hereby amended by the substitution for subsection (6) of the following subsection: - "(6) (a) A practitioner who is not in possession of a fidelity fund certificate and 30 who intends to commence to practise on his or her own account or in partnership, shall, before commencing so to practise, give notice of such intention to the secretary of the society [of the province] having jurisdiction in the area in which he or she intends to practise, and he or she shall thereupon become liable to pay to the fund the amount of the contribution referred to in subsections (1) and (4). - (b) Any practitioner who is in possession of a fidelity fund certificate but who intends to commence to practise [for] on his or her own account or in partnership in the area of jurisdiction of any [provincial division] law society other than that in which he or she usually practises [for] on his or her own account or in partnership, shall give notice of such intention to the secretary of the other society concerned.".